SUPPLIERS & YOUR CARBON FOOTPRINT

 • Menu planning – planning ahead for the menu means no unnecessary purchasing and therefore less waste.

-SUPPLIER SUSTAINABILITY RISK
+SUPPLy Chain SUSTAINABILITY RISK

 Another factor when thinking about your suppliers is the physical impact that climate change poses to your suppliers.
 For example, issues with drought and water scarcity can interfere with supply chains, affecting industries from fashion to agriculture.
 It’s crucial that companies work with their suppliers to manage these risks.